 You can travel between 1 and 30 days anytime between July and September.
 Naturally, you have to begin your journey in one of the 28 EU member states and can travel between up to 4 countries.

-- How do I get my hands on one?
+- How to get my hands on one?

 Also worth checking it out is how to become an official #DiscoverEU ambassador where you’ll be tasked with reporting on your travel experiences via social media.